tholman/obnoxious.css/readme.md

 ## Obnoxious.CSS

 Obnoxious CSS is an animation set for the strong of heart, but weak of mind.
+Check it [out](http://tholman.com/obnoxious).

 ### How to use